 Ingredients

-- 10 oz tofu soft
+- 10 ounces tofu soft (drained well)

 - ¼ teaspoon salt

-- 2 to 3 tablespoon cornstarch
+- 2 to 3 tablespoons cornstarch

-- 1 tablespoon olive oil
+- 1 tablespoon oil

 - ¼ teaspoon white pepper

-- 1 teaspoon five spice powder
+- 1 teaspoon Chinese five spice powder

 - 1 teaspoon orange zest (or crushed dried tangerine peel)